phetsims/phet-info/doc/phet-development-overview.md

 6. In your simulation directory, run the transpiler watch process and specify your new repo as a target:
    `cd ../acceleration-lab`
    `grunt output-js-project --live`
 7. Test the created simulation in the browser and make sure it launches.
 It should be a blank simulation.
-Write to the [SceneryStack Discussions forum](https://github.com/orgs/scenerystack/discussions) if you run into problems.

 ## Building and Testing